Norman Narotzky: Topics and styles

 Narotzky works mostly in painting but has also created prints throughout his career, one of which earned the Philadelphia Museum of Art Purchase Prize in 1956.
 In the late 1950s, his work was a form of abstract expressionism, inspired by the light and colors of the Costa Brava.
 In the early 1960s, his brushstrokes fused into large areas of color suggesting the human figure.
 These paintings were exhibited at the VI São Paulo Art Biennial, Brazil, in 1961, and one of them was included in "Recent Painting USA: the Figure” at the MOMA, New York, in 1962.
 In the mid 1960s the images became more concrete, representing historical and popular figures of the US and Spain.
 In a solo show in 1967 at the Galería René Metras in Barcelona, he exhibited a double portrait of Queen Isabella I of Castile and King Ferdinand II of Aragon, known as “Los Reyes Católicos", criticising their support of the Spanish Inquisition.
 These paintings were a protest raising awareness about all religious, racial, and political persecution throughout history, taking the Spanish Inquisition as a point of departure.
 When news of this reached the authorities in Madrid, it created an uproar in the Franco government, which considered it to be a direct attack on its ideology.

 In the 1970s, Narotzky created a series of paintings entitled "Images of Life and Death", provoked by the Vietnam War, the civil rights movement, and the anti-war protests.
 The images denounce violence and destruction and celebrate the hope for life and love.
 Following this, in the 1980s he returned to nature for inspiration.
 "Living Landscapes" portray the Catalan mountains and coastal landscapes as potent living forms.
 He continued this search by painting the cityscapes of Barcelona and New York, focusing on the anthropomorphic architectural details which are frequently overlooked by the passers-by.
-In the series "Chimeneas de l’Empordà" he focused on the expressive physionomy of chimneys in the old buildings of the region.
+In the series "Chimeneas de l’Empordà" he focused on the expressive "physiognomy" of chimneys in the old buildings of the region.

 In 2014, Narotzky began his latest series of paintings, "Ocaso" ("sunset" in Spanish).
 It also means decadence, decline, end and death.
 It is a figurative warning to humanity about the fragility of existence and the threat of self-destruction through wars, terrorism and the continuing damage to the earth and the environment.

 Narotzky has had over 60 solo shows and numerous group exhibitions.
 His works are included, among others, in the collections of the Philadelphia Museum of Art, the Mills College Art Museum, the Cincinnati Art Museum, the Stavanger Museum in Norway, the Museo Nacional Centro de Arte Reina Sofía ("Queen Sofia National Museum Art Centre") in Madrid, the National Art Museum of Catalonia and the James A. Michener Collection in the Blanton Museum of Art in Austin, Texas.